-I was never the girl who dreamed about my wedding, as a matter of fact, I was not even sure that I would meet someone who I would connect with to develop a permanent relationship.
-So with that being said, I decided to follow my career and accepted a position in Kalamazoo, knowing it would not be the greatest dating scene.
-Who would have ever thought .. this is where I would meet my future husband?
+I was never the girl who dreamed about my wedding, in fact, I was not even sure that I would meet someone who I would connect with to develop a permanent relationship.
+So, with that being said, I decided to follow my career and accepted a position in Kalamazoo, knowing it would not be the greatest dating scene.
+Who would have ever thought… this is where I would meet my future husband?

 We fell in love in that romantic way everyone dreams about.
 We took a road trip to our friends’ wedding in PA, we got drunk, danced, acted stupid, underwent minor surgical procedure to remove splinter from my foot and voila… the rest was history.

-When Isabelle was little, we agreed that Robin would stay at home and I would continue working.
-Needless to say, Isabelle and Robin were very close and he was involved with her school, our community and serving as her Uber driver.
+When Isabelle was little, we agreed that Robin would stay at home, and I would continue working.
+Needless to say, Isabelle and Robin were awfully close, and he was involved with her school, our community and serving as her Uber driver.

 No story would be complete without mentioning our three pugs.
 Robin was the only guy in the house of all gals.
-Needless to say, he had them wrapped around his finger and his day was never complete without mandatory face licking and pug love.
+As one would expect, he had them wrapped around his finger and his day was never complete without mandatory face licking and pug love.